EPFL-Center-for-Imaging/image-analysis-field-guide/README.md

 pip install -r requirements.txt
 ```

-If you wnat to execute the notebooks, install the scientific packages listed in the `notebooks/` folder ([requirements.txt](src/sections/exploring_further/notebook_case_studies/notebooks/requirements.txt)).
+If you want to execute the notebooks, install the scientific packages listed in the `notebooks/` folder ([requirements.txt](src/sections/exploring_further/notebook_case_studies/notebooks/requirements.txt)).

 ## Build the Jupyter book